wowashuwow/wowashuwow.github.io/_posts/2023-8-4-Workout-Routine.md

 **Q:** No seriously, what about diet?\
 **A:** I am not going to talk much about diet in this post.
 Too much emphasis is laid on diet and sleep.
 Does it help to have proper diet and sleep?
 Sure.
 But let me tell you a fact.
 The only thing that determines whether you'll put on muscle or not is what you do inside the gym.
 If you are not working out hard enough, you will not build muscle.
 If you track your macros down to the last calorie, sleep for 9 hours, but don't work out hard enough, you will not build muscle.
 [If your workout is shit, you will not build muscle](https://youtu.be/X3offZE1NJw).

 But here's what you can do- If you want to lose weight and build muscle, eat less and take enough protein.
 If you want to gain weight as well as build muscle, eat more and take enough protein.
 If you want to maintain your weight while losing fat and building muscle (this is called body recomposition), eat just enough and take enough protein.
-Aim to take 2x(your weight in kg) grams of protein every day.
+Try to take 2x(your weight in kg) grams of protein every day.
+(Note: If you are overweight, this number might be too high.
+In that case, try to take grams of protein = your height in cm.)

+Eating less= staying in a caloric deficit.\
+Eating more= staying in a caloric surplus.\
+Eating just enough= staying at maintenance or in a very slight caloric surplus.\
+There is no need to obsess over your calories.
+Just eat consciously according to your goal and count your protein, that's it.
 Cut out junk, avoid sugar, and prefer whole foods.

+You are free to research more on diet, it will help, but remember, if your workout is shit, you will not build muscle.
+And if you don't go to the gym, you will definitely not build muscle.
+The most important thing is getting your ass to the gym.
+I personally know jacked dudes who eat only four eggs a day and still have physiques to die for.

 **Q:** Do I need protein powder?\
 **A:** No, you don't need protein powder to build muscle.
 However, if you are finding it difficult to hit your protein goal, you may take whey protein.